ForceField Engine Options

 Setting up LAMMPS

-Consult the LAMMPS documentation for a detailed description of the steps necessary to install the LAMMPS Python module and shared library.
+We currently do not distribute binaries for the modified LAMMPS version, but it should be quite easy to build from source.
+Consult the LAMMPS documentation for a detailed description on building LAMMPS.
 For example, the following commands can be used to build LAMMPS including the necessary packages:

 cmake --build .